ieshaw/Jyn_AutoServe/README.md

 - Do not re-write the git protocol.
 - Docker is acceptable as a containerization protocol
-- Docker Container of Ubuntu acceptable to use
+- Docker Container of Python acceptable to use
 - TODO: want project in home directory of server

 ## Pre-Required Software Installs

-Docker (if no Docker, assumes Ubuntu and installs Docker)
+- Docker (if no Docker, assumes Ubuntu and installs Docker)
+- Nginx (if no Nginx, assumes Ubuntu and installs nginx)

 ## Helpful Links